dimfeld/website/posts/leaflet_with_svelte.md

 Leaflet provides some built-in controls that sit on top of the map, but sometimes you may want a custom control such as a toolbar.
 Again, this is straightforward using the Svelte component API.

-Leaflet’s `L.control` function returns a generic Leaflet control layer set up to handles the positioning for you.
+The `L.control` function returns a generic Leaflet control layer set up to handles the positioning for you.
 You then implement its `onAdd` and `onRemove` functions to set up the content and whatever functionality to interact with the toolbar.

 This looks similar to the popup case, but control components are usually just created once, so I don’t bother to make a generic function for it like `bindPopup` above.